by admin | July 1, 2016 8:50 am

 In patients with severe calcification of the arteries, a conventional angiogram may not provide accurate results.
 For such patients, Ultra High-Resolution CT or UHRCT is used.
 This technique uses equipment that can generate ultra-high resolution images of the arteries and hence the blockages.
 The equipment can provide a detector width of 0.25 mm which helps overcome partial volume effect limitations, a common problem with traditional angiograms.
 Various studies have been conducted to show the accuracy of this equipment compared to conventional Angiogram.

 It is also called Endovascular ultrasound or endovascular echocardiography.
-The doctor uses a special catheter fitted with a tiny ultrasonic transducer at one end.
+The heart doctor uses a special catheter fitted with a tiny ultrasonic transducer at one end.
 The other end is connected to a computer workstation which converts high-frequency sound waves from the transducer into real-time images on the computer monitor.
 Sound waves from the transducer bounce off the artery’s walls and are captured by the transducer as echoes.
 A computer then converts these echoes into images on the monitor to generate pictures of the coronary arteries or other blood vessels.
 Depending on the type of blood vessel being analyzed, different sized catheters are used.

 The procedure has several advantages.
 IVUS can show the entire artery wall and provides vital information around the amount and type of plaque deposits.
 It does not use ionizing radiation, so it is safe.
 It can provide clear pictures of soft tissues that cannot be captured by X-ray.
 The procedure requires little or no special preparation.
 However, it is often used along with another procedure, such as angiography.